 Monthly (no commitment)

 New Relic charges your credit card each month for a specified number of hosts or compute units.
-The account Owner can change the credit card number at any time: From the New Relic UI's account dropdown, select Account settings > Subscription.
-Your billing will adjust with your next monthly bill.
+The account Owner can change the credit card number.
+To edit billing settings, use the Billing UI.
+Adjustments to billing settings will take effect for the next billing period.

 Your account automatically renews each month unless you change your subscription.
 You can cancel service or downgrade to a lower level of service without penalty.